killthebuddh4/gecko/README.md

 A few reasons (one intuitive, one practical, and one speculative):

 1. The intuitive reason is that decentralized, end-to-end-encrypted messaging for [message passing](https://en.wikipedia.org/wiki/Message_passing) simply _feels incredibly powerful_.
 2. The practical reason is that service discovery via public keys makes for an extremely simple software distribution mechanism, at least for "toy" software.
-No account creation, no DNS, no hosting.
+No installation, no imports, no account creation, no DNS, no hosting, just function calls.
 In certain cases you don't even need a web server because XMTP can run in the browser.
-This could be useful in certain situations e.g. in the classroom.
+This ease-of-use could be game-changing in certain situations e.g. in the classroom.
-3. We're heading towards a world where a large fraction (all, eventually) of software is encoded by, or generated on the fly, by an AI model.
-In that world the API may overtake the library as the primary method for sharing software.
+3. We're heading towards a world where a large fraction (all, eventually) of software is encoded by, or generated on the fly by, an AI model.
+In that world the API may overtake the library as the most natural method for sharing software.

-## The language
+## Syntax and semantics, overview

 Gecko is a dynamically-typed, lexically-scoped, expression-oriented, interpreted, functional programming language with a Ruby-like syntax.

 __Some design goals__

+Other than the primary goal of exploring message passing via an open network, we have:

 - Beginner friendly
 - Uncluttered syntax (inspired by Ruby)
 - Semantic simplicity (inspired by Go)
 - Application-oriented (less "general purpose" than, say, Python)

-## Syntax and semantics, overview

 __Expressions__